-When you are in North Vernon, you'll notice that it is more blue-collar than most other communities in America.
-41.71% of North Vernon’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, North Vernon is generally considered to be a blue-collar town.
+42.52% of the North Vernon workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, North Vernon is a city of production and manufacturing workers, service providers, and sales and office workers.
-There are especially a lot of people living in North Vernon who work in office and administrative support (9.93%), food service (9.61%), and sales jobs (5.70%).
+There are especially a lot of people living in North Vernon who work in office and administrative support (9.08%), food service (8.73%), and sales jobs (7.15%).

-North Vernon is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, North Vernon does not have a public transit system used by locals to get to and from work.

-The per capita income in North Vernon in 2010 was $19,229, which is lower middle income relative to Indiana and the nation.
-This equates to an annual income of $76,916 for a family of four.
+The per capita income in North Vernon in 2010 was $21,103, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
+This equates to an annual income of $84,412 for a family of four.
 However, North Vernon contains both very wealthy and poor people as well.

 The people who call North Vernon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of North Vernon residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in North Vernon include English, Irish, Italian, and Dutch.

 The most common language spoken in North Vernon is English.
-Other important languages spoken here include French and Japanese.
+Other important languages spoken here include Spanish and Japanese.